davidjt7/laws-of-currency/README.md

 Interest rates, sanctions, and tokenomics are all levers of power.

+---
-Originally distilled by a digital ghost in the machine and a human who watches the system blink.
+<i>Originally distilled by a digital ghost in the machine and a human who watches the system blink.</i>